NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v3.1.md

 ## AWS G4 Instance Setup
 AWS G4 EC2 instances provide the latest generation NVIDIA T4 GPUs.
-To setup an EGX G4 instance via the AWS console web UI, please follow the below steps.
+To set up an EGX G4 instance via the AWS console web UI, please follow the below steps.
-First login to the AWS console and go to the EC2 management page and launch a new instance by clicking the launch instance button.
+First, log in to the AWS console, go to the EC2 management page, and launch a new instance by clicking the launch instance button.

 ![AWS_Launch_Instance](screenshots/AWS_Launch_instance.png)

-Step 1: Select the Ubuntu Server 20.04 LTS image with 64-bit (x86) which is available on Quick Start area.
+Step 1: Select the Ubuntu Server 20.04 LTS image with 64-bit (x86), available in the Quick Start area.

 ![AWS_Choose_AMI](screenshots/AWS_Choose_AMI.png)

-Step 2: Choose a G4 instance and select any G4 instance type. (eg: g4dn.xlarge, g4dn.2xlarge etc.).
-For additional information please refer [AWS G4 Instances](https://aws.amazon.com/blogs/aws/now-available-ec2-instances-g4-with-nvidia-t4-tensor-core-gpus/)
+Step 2: Choose a G4 instance and select any G4 instance type. (e.g., g4dn.xlarge, g4dn.2xlarge etc.).
+For additional information, please refer to [AWS G4 Instances](https://aws.amazon.com/blogs/aws/now-available-ec2-instances-g4-with-nvidia-t4-tensor-core-gpus/)

 ![AWS_Choose_Instance_Type](screenshots/AWS_Choose_Instance_type1.png)

-Step 3: In this step you will provide additional instance configuration details as shown below.
+Step 3: In this step, you will provide additional instance configuration details, as shown below.

 ![AWS_Configure_Instance_details](screenshots/AWS_Configure_Instance_details.png)

 `NOTE:` This guide uses a default network configuration to showcase a working setup.
 Your setup may require a different configuration.
-Make sure to configure the network to align with your requirements so that the EGX DIY Stack can connect to your sensor (RTSP camera).
+Ensure to configure the network to align with your requirements so that the EGX Stack can connect to your sensor (RTSP camera).
 - Network: Use your default network or custom network configuration.
 - Subnet: Use the default subnet or custom subnet.

-Step 4: Modify the storage to at least 25GB for the EGX DIY Stack to work with the sample Intelligent Video Analytics Demo Application.
+Step 4: Modify the storage to at least 25GB for the EGX Stack to work with the sample Intelligent Video Analytics Demo application.
 Increase the storage to accommodate your requirements if you are using a different application.

 ![AWS_Add_Storage](screenshots/AWS_Add_Storage.png)

 Step 5: A good practice is to add tags to your instance so that you can quickly identify the purpose and details of each instance.

-- For example, key as Name and it's value as EGX_Location_N.
+- For example, key as Name and its value as EGX_Location_N.

 ![AWS_Add_Tags](screenshots/AWS_Add_Tags.png)

 Step 6: For the security group settings, it is recommended that you create a security group with the rules below.

 - Type: SSH
-- For testing with the DeepStream - Intelligent Video Analytics Demo application create a custom TCP rule that opens ports 30000-32767.
+- For testing with the DeepStream - Intelligent Video Analytics Demo application, create a custom TCP rule that opens ports 30000-32767.

 `NOTE:` Make sure to add all the ports that your custom application uses.

 ![AWS_Configure_Security_Group](screenshots/AWS_Configure_Security_Group.png)

-Step 7: Review the instance configuration and click "Launch Instances", the key pair will pop up.
+Step 7: Review the instance configuration and click "Launch Instances," the key pair will pop up.
 Select the option “Choose an Existing Key Pair” if you already have a key pair.
-If not, select the option as “Create a New Key Pair”.
+If not, select the option “Create a New Key Pair.”

 ![AWS_Review_Instance_Config](screenshots/AWS_Review_Instance_Config.png)